davdma/kickstart.nvim/NOTETOSELF.md

 * For instance, for telescope file finding feature, press `<leader>sf` and then `<Enter>` at the file you find to switch `nvim` to that file.
 * Instead of doing `:help~`, `<leader>sh` is easy to search help docs!

+# Plugins

+What plugins do I have?
+To check the loaded plugins, use `:Lazy` in neovim as `kickstart.nvim` uses `lazy.nvim` as the modern plugin manager.

+The key mappings might be different for these plugins based on the `kickstart.nvim` configurations, so double check in `init.lua`!

 # LSPs

 For getting the Language Server Protocol to work for your language of choice so you can have **Go To Definition** and **Go To Reference** commands, you must go into `init.lua` and modify the `local servers = {}` dictionary.
 Currently I have added python, C/C++ and Rust LSP but if you need other languages you must add them.